Victoria Skilled Visa Nomination Program: A Complete, Real-World Guide

 4. Wait for an Invitation

 If Victoria is keen on your profile, they will invite you to lodge a state nomination application.
-This is competitive, so it might take a while—or not occur at all if your occupation is not in high demand at the time.
+This is a competitive process so that it may take some time, or it may not occur at all if your occupation is not in high demand at the time.

 5. Lodge Nomination

-Now you will upload all your documents: ID, skills assessment, resume, work references, employment contracts, etc. Be precise and be truthful.
+No, you will upload all your documents, including your ID, skills assessment, resume, work references and relevant documents.
+Be precise and truthful.

 6. Get the Nomination

-After Victoria has signed off your nomination, then you can lodge your actual visa at the Department of Home Affairs.
-This is where the formal visa process actually commences.
+After Victoria has signed off on your nomination, you can lodge your actual visa at the Department of Home Affairs.
+This is where the formal visa process commences.

 Benefits of Being Sponsored by Victoria